cboard-org/cboard/CONTRIBUTING.md

 ## Translations

-To help with translations and proofreading please use our translation management platform: https://crowdin.com/project/cboard We currently have 33 languages in the project, most of which were machine translated and require proofreading.
+To help with translations and proofreading please use our translation management platform: https://crowdin.com/project/cboard We currently support 33 languages, most of which were machine translated and require proofreading.
+Help us make Cboard available in your country!